sumup/sumup-ios-sdk/README.md

 `SMPSkipScreenOptionSuccess` option can be used.
 When setting this option your application is responsible for displaying the transaction result to the customer.
-In combination with the Receipts API your application can also send your own receipts, see [API documentation](http://docs.sumup.com/rest-api/transactions-api/) for details.
+In combination with the Receipts API, your application can also send your own receipts, see [API documentation](http://docs.sumup.com/rest-api/transactions-api/) for details.
-Please note success screens will still be shown when using the SumUp Air Lite readers.
+Please note that success screens will still be shown when using the SumUp Air Lite readers.

 #### Initiate Checkout Request
 Start a payment by using the checkout request below: